z9luo/BSML-mbeddr/README.md

 ## Quick Start

 #### Prerequisite
-* USML is built based on **Mbeddr 0.8.1** (https://github.com/mbeddr/mbeddr.core/releases), which further requires **MPS 3.1.2** (http://confluence.jetbrains.com/display/MPS/JetBrains+MPS+3.1+Download+Page).
+* BSML-mbeddr is built based on **Mbeddr 0.8.1** (https://github.com/mbeddr/mbeddr.core/releases), which further requires **MPS 3.1.2** (http://confluence.jetbrains.com/display/MPS/JetBrains+MPS+3.1+Download+Page).
 Please first download MPS with correct version from mbeddr release page, and then download and install mbeddr as MPS language plugin.
 We assume our user is familiar with MPS basics.
 * The generated C code requires **glib-2.0** library to execute.
 * Please make sure **pkg-config** is installed so that we can detect the path of your glib package correctly.

 #### Setup
 1. Make sure MPS, Mbeddr, Glib and pkg-config are installed on your computer.
-2. Download USML from our github repository.
+2. Download BSML-mbeddr from our github repository.
 Open it in MPS as a MPS project.
-3. Now you can create your own model with USML:)
+3. Now you can create your own model with BSML-mbeddr:)

 #### How to Create a Model